EGI-Federation/fedcloud-documentation/source/auth.rst

 considered equivalent to a VO allocation).
 In order to discover which projects are available you can do that using the Keystone API.

-You can user the `egicli` to simplify the discovery of porjects.
+You can use the ``egicli`` to simplify the discovery of porjects.
 First, define these variables in the envrionment:

 * ``CHECKIN_CLIENT_ID``: Your Check-in client id (get it from